zainibeats/TrueFA/README.md

 The application will generate TOTP codes that update every 30 seconds.
 Press Ctrl+C to stop code generation and return to the menu.

 > **Note:** This application is designed with security in mind and does not save any sensitive information.
 Each session starts fresh, and all secrets are automatically cleared from memory after use.
+If you need to save the QR code image or secret key, please use any other secure method.
+I have a separate project - [SuprSafe](https://github.com/zainibeats/suprsafe) - that would fit your needs.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.